Kitware/arctic-viewer/docs/content/docs/tools.md

 title: Tools
 ---

-ArcticViewer is meant to be an Open Source application for interactive data exploration.
+ParaView ArcticViewer is meant to be an Open Source application for interactive data exploration.

 The following guide explain our software process and tools use to build and develop this framework.